madeofpendletonwool/PinePods/completed_todos.md

 - [] Jump to clicked timestamp
 - [] Timestamps in playing page
 - [] Chapter Image Support
-- [] Kubernetes deployment with helm
 - [] A route to get the version of the app.
 This will allow dynamic displaying of the current version.
 Just one more area to futher automation as changes get made.

 Version 0.6.2

+- [x] Kubernetes deployment option with helm
+- [x] Easy to use helm repo setup and active https://helm.pinepods.online
 - [x] Added Local Download support to the client versions
   - [x] Local Downloads and Server Downloads tabs in client versions
   - [x] Created logic to keep track of locally downloaded episodes